The first step to success.

 3: Business Casual

 Business casual may be surmised as "no jeans, sneakers or athletic wear".
 It may be worn in casual surroundings but is perfectly acceptable for an office, posh restaurant or family celebration.
 Appropriate mid layers consist of untucked short sleeved polo shirts, untucked short sleeved work shirts, turtleneck sweaters, tucked open necked dress shirts and dress shirts with neckties.
 Cotton work pants offer a more professional appearance than jeans.
 Most guys wear them with instructor belts.
 Corduroy pants are a versatile medium formality.
 Cotton khakis and wool dress pants constitute the formal of end the range.

 Dockers offer their khakis in four styles, D1 slim, D2 straight, D3 classic and D4 relaxed.
 Khaki, tan and olive look terrific when matched with a royal blue shirt and navy blazer but avoid darker colored khakis.
 Light wool pants come in trim or classic fit.
 Classic has more room in the seat and thighs.
 Solid colors of gray, navy and black work best.

 The smooth leather outsoles of traditional dress shoes can be treacherous on wet surfaces like grass, leaves and marble.
 Loose gravel can catch you out too.
 Dr Martin's oxford shoes are extremely versatile, suitable for bad weather, the job site and the office.
 Black and cherry brown would cover most men's wardrobe.
 Avoid colors that feature yellow thread.
 Alden's premium oxfords compliment business casual attire and business suits.
 Bargain hunters pick them up at the Nordstrom clearance sales.
 Wolverine's Krause boots are a premium alternative to dress shoes.
 They compliment everything from suits to the most casual leather jackets and jeans.
-Replacing the Krause's laces with brown shoe laces will make them look even smarter.
+However, these leather soled beauties are not designed for hiking or mucky construction sites.
+Replacing the Krause's boot laces with long shoe laces will make them look even smarter.